If your child has a worsening spinal deformity, but their body will still be growing, we can implant traditional growing rods.

 Growing rods allow for the chest and lungs to continue to grow while controlling the deformity.
-Standard growing rods are placed in the back during surgery.
+Traditional growing rods are placed in the back during surgery.
 The area of the curve is spanned by one or two rods, and they are attached to the spine above and below by hooks or screws.

 Your child will recover in the hospital.
 This normally takes a few days.
 Your child will return approximately every six months for a lengthening procedure to help the rods keep up with their growth.